sfc-gh-bhess/ex_cortex_agent_widget/README.md

 A complete chat application powered by [Snowflake Cortex Agents](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-agents) via the [REST API](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-agents-rest-api).
 This project demonstrates how to integrate the reusable `simple-chat-interface` package and `chatServer.js` backend module into a production-ready application with authentication, threading, and more.

+Note: This repository is heavily based on the wonderful [Snowflake-Labs repository](https://github.com/Snowflake-Labs/awesome-custom-cortex-agents-rest-api-react-app)

 ## 🎯 What's Included

 This repository contains: